printSANO/ics31_bot/README.md

 <br>
 now you will see (venv) before your user name in terminal
 <br>
-4. Create to.py file inside the repasitory with token = ('token of discord developer').
+4. Create to.py file inside the repository with token = ('token of discord developer').
 Token can be found in discord developer profile

 > ex. token = 'iqdneodonqo'